 A highly acclaimed hand-planer delivers high power in a small package.
-It finds it purpose for both hobbyists’ woodworkers and finish carpenters.
-Here is our review of the Makita KP0810.
+It finds its purpose for both hobbyists’ woodworkers and finish carpenters.
+Here is our Makita KP0810 review.

-It is not the lightest planer around, but with equitable weight distribution it feels good in your hands.
+It is not the lightest planer around, but with equitable weight distribution, it feels good in your hands.
 7.5 AMP motor means more wood can be scraped out in a single pass.
 The adjustments scales are clear and with 0.1 mm increments precision is taken care off.
-It is a well-built machine and the drum housing is made of rigid die-cast aluminium.
+It is a well-built machine and the drum housing is made of rigid die-cast aluminum.

 TheMakita KP0810 operates with 16,000 RPM speed.
-Motor is also rated 7.5 AMP, and this results in more efficient consumption of power, unlike Bosch 1594K Review.
+The motor is also rated 7.5 AMP, and this results in more efficient consumption of power, unlike Bosch 1594K Review.
 With a 2-blade cutter head more wood is scraped off quickly.

 Talking about capacity, in a single pass it can plane a maximum of 3-1/4 inches in width while the maximum depth of cut is 5/32 of an inch.
 This is quite high considering a hand-held planer and this helps you get the desired thickness in lesser no. of passes.

-Security features like spring at the bottom is present to protect the surface from the blades.
+Security features like spring at the bottom are present to protect the surface from the blades.